-Why is it that we can sit our children in front of Peppa Pig, The Simpsons or Paw Patrol at any time and not hear a pin drop for 22 minutes?
+Why is it that we can sit our children in front of Peppa Pig, The Simpsons or Paw Patrol at any time and not hear a pin drop for minutes on end?
+Yet, have them read a book and they can barely keep still for a few seconds.
+You can probably see where this is going.
+Let’s see how animation is able to capture the attention of learners in ways no other format of storytelling can.

-Have you been to a children’s party?
-You may have noticed young guests mimicking their favourite cartoon character many times over.
+If you’ve been to a children’s party before, you might recall seeing young guests mimicking their favourite cartoon character many times over.
 This adoration and relatability instantly flicks a switch in a child’s brain when they see animations in the classroom.
 There is an ease and informality that allows the student to engage with the work, sometimes without even knowing that they are learning.

 A hilarious animation with a ‘laugh out loud’ reaction can make a student remember anything from the number of days in a month to the 8th number on the periodic table.
 It can also be used in teaching modern moral behaviour at an early age.
 Suppose a young student sees a particular behaviour or situation dealt with in animation.
 In that case, they can empathise and apply that same reasoning/reaction to their own lives.
 Thus, creating a profound relatable lesson.